-This section presents baseline robustness checks on our main result (we have mentioned several of them already above without showing the actual results).
-We will present additional, more specific, sets of robustness tests in the next two sections.
-Table 5 shows several alternative versions of our specification (3) in Table 4, where we regress the 4-factor alpha on a crisis dummy and a full set of manager \times quarter dummies.
-For brevity, we only report the coefficient and significance of the experience coefficient.
+This section provides baseline robustness checks.
+We present additional, more specific, sets of robustness tests in the next two sections.
+Table 5 shows several alternative estimations of equation (8), where we regress the 4-factor alpha on an experience dummy, a crisis dummy and a full set of manager \times quarter dummies.
+For brevity, we only report the point estimate and significance of the experience coefficient.

-We first show in specification (1) of Table 5 that results are effectively unchanged when we replace the requirement in our experience measure (equation (5)) that the industry has a weight above 10% of assets under management, by the alternative requirement that the industry must be in the fund's top three by assets under management.
-Next, while our baseline experience measure counts any industry quarter where the industry has the lowest value-weighted return across all industries as an industry-shock quarter, we now add the requirement that only quarters with negative value-weighted return are counted as industry shocks.
-Specification (2) shows that, if anything, results become stronger.
+Specification (1) shows that results are effectively unchanged when we replace the requirement that the industry at least a 10% a weight by the alternative requirement that the industry must be in the fund's top three by assets under management.
+Next, adding the requirement that only quarters with negative value-weighted return are counted as industry shocks, specification (2) shows that, if anything, results become stronger.

 As a further check, we consider an alternative weighting scheme to construct the daily ISP raw returns in equation (6).
-Our baseline uses the weight of the stock going into the quarter, and therefore implicitly assumes rebalancing.
-Specification (3) shows that our results are very similar when we make the opposite assumption, namely that managers stay completely passive during the period, and let the weight float with stock returns.
+Our baseline implicitly assumes rebalancing, using the weight of the stock going into the quarter.
+Specification (3) shows very similar results when we make the opposite assumption, namely that managers stay completely passive during the period, and let the weight float with stock returns.

 One potential problem with our experience measure is that, by construction, all managers start with zero experience in the first quarter of the sample.
 This is purely data-induced because we only observe managers starting in 1992.
-To alleviate concerns that this artificial cutoff is spuriously affecting our results, we drop the first five years of our sample from the estimation, but use them to construct experience measures.
-Since the average tenure of managers in our sample is significantly shorter than five years, the resulting experience measure should be more accurate.
-Specification (4) shows that the results are effectively unchanged when we start the estimation in year 1997 (and therefore drop a sizeable fraction of our data).
-This suggests that the data-induced cutoff is not biasing our results.
+To alleviate concerns about this cutoff, we drop the first five years of our sample.6 Specification (4) shows that the results are effectively unchanged, suggesting that the cutoff is not biasing our results.